 Best swimming and personal injury resources in Texas

 Here are some of the best organizations that are dedicated to teaching better swimming techniques and offering educational resources:

 - Centers for Disease Control and Prevention: Swimming is a great way to get in shape, though it doesn't come without its risks.
 This site provides information for everyone from laypeople to medical professionals.

 - Fort Worth Drowning Prevention Coalition: This organization was formed because Texas is #1 for pool drowning deaths.
 Most importantly, they note that 100% of drownings are preventable.

 - Help and Hope: This website keeps track of tragic statistics, such as how many children have passed away by drowning in the state and where those accidents occurred.
 It also offers information for parents and caregivers as to how they can protect their children around water.
 It's run by the Texas Department of Family and Protective Services.

-- Injury-Free Texas: The materials on this site are created by injury prevention experts and are intended to improve population-level health.
+- Injury-Free Austin: The materials on this site are created by injury prevention experts and are intended to improve population-level health.
 Experts are engaged to ensure that the latest consensus-level health information is offered to the public.

 - National Swimming Pool Foundation: The NSPF's drowning prevention campaign aims to provide educational information so that fewer people die from unintentional accidents.

 - Texas Swim Academy: Their approach is RESPECT: Recognize the signs of non-swimmers or distressed swimmers; Educate yourself on what factors lead to drowning; Supervise; Physical barriers should be used, along with fencing, safety covers, alarms and life jackets; Expect realistic limits from the aquatic environment and know your body's limits; Communicate, warn and inform; Train, learn to swim and how to respond in an emergency.